grittibetti/ORCCA/README.md

 cca zoo
 https://github.com/jameschapman19/cca_zoo

 for CCA calculation as it provides several other CCA algorithms that can be used in algorithm comparison.
-Please feel free to delete the cca_zoo dependency in the manuscript by deleting line2 and ORCCA_cor function.
+Please feel free to delete the cca_zoo dependency in the manuscript by deleting line2 and ORCCA_cor function then use another CCA package of your choice.

 # Some working exmaples for using ORCCA: